lostintangent/lostintangent/README.md

 I love [Visual Studio Code](https://code.visualstudio.com), and in particular, it's extensibility ecosystem.
 As a result, I work on a few extensions that allow me to explore new ideas in developer collaboration and knowledge sharing:

 - [GistPad](https://aka.ms/gistpad) - Create and edit GitHub Gists and repos, directly from the editor, and without needing to clone anything.
-I think of GitHub as the universal developer storage, and so GistPad is trying to provide a remotely editable client 👍
+I think of GitHub as the universal developer storage, and so GistPad is trying to provide a remotely editable client, so that it's easier to edit and access your knowledge 👍

 - [CodeTour](https://aka.ms/codetour) - Record and playback guided tutorials for your codebases.
 It's like a table-of-contents for a project, and helps walk team members through a codebase, directly from the comfort of their editor.